veepgoose/veepgoose/README.md

 ### Hi there 👋
+I'm Victoria, based in Birmingham UK, and I'm learning to code with The School Of Code!
 <!--
 **veepgoose/veepgoose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.